Please note this website will be closed for a few minutes for maintenance - starting 11am (AEST) Tuesday 21st of February 2017.

 Wacom are THE name in graphics tablets.
 The industry standard for more than a decade now, no other tablets come close.

-We stock the popular Intuos Pro range which is the best when it comes to creative graphics tablets.
+We stock the popular Intuos Pro range including the new 2017 Paper Edition, which is the best when it comes to creative graphics tablets.
 The more basic tablets like the Bamboo and standard Intuos people tend to outgrow too quickly.

 These tablets are beautifully designed and can really revolutionise how you approach your work.